Proposed conceptual elevations

 The development team mentioned the hotel needs at least 113 spaces of parking.
 The conceptual plan illustrates that all of this parking would be the type of suburban off-street parking lot that dominants most of sprawling Jacksonville.
 This situation can be alleviated by retrofitting the west side of Magnolia Street to include parking for the hotel.
-Additional parking can be accommodated on Forest Street.
-By adding on-street parking to the existing street network, the need for several off-street driveways through the property is eliminated.
+Additional parking can be accommodated on Price Street.
+By adding on-street parking to the existing street network, the need for several off-street driveways through the property is significantly reduced.
 Furthermore, this eliminates the need to demolish the old warehouse on the corner of Oak and Price Streets.
 Like the distillery project underway across the street, this warehouse and triangular shaped parcel can become a business or space that adds to the vitality of an area that could really use all the density it can.

 Step 3: Shift Building Closer to Magnolia Street

 With the reduced need for off-street driveways, the entire building footprint can be shifted closer to Magnolia Street and Unity Plaza without coming in conflict with utilities under Price Street or changing the footprint/construction of the proposed hotel.
 With these three simple steps, the proposed Residence Inn by Marriott is transformed into a more pedestrian-friendly project.